anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Depending on the day of the week for Christmas and the Epiphany, and the date of Easter, lectionary provision for days marked with * might not be used in any given year.
 Other days might also be displaced for various reasons.

+Readings that are the same as (or overlap with) the 'Epistles and Gospels' printed in the Book of Common Prayer are marked with '(see BCP)', while those that are the same as (or overlap with) the supplementary readings in 'A Lectionary and Additional Collects for Holy Communion (Book of Common Prayer)' (linked from the [Common Worship Lectionary page](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary)) are marked with '(see BCP+)'.

 # Advent {#advent}

 The readings are more strongly related to the themes of Advent than they are to each other within each Sunday.